cmarquardt/homebrew-setup/README.md

 # Settung up Homebrew (in a non-default location)

-I like Homebrew, but I don't like its maintainer's of using `/usr/local` as an ordinary user, interfering with year-long best practices in the Unix world.
+I like Homebrew, but I don't like its maintainer's policy of using `/usr/local` on Intel Macs as an ordinary user, interfering with year-long best practices in the Unix world.
 I instead would like to have it installed in another place (which may belong to an ordinary user), say `/opt/brew`.

-This requires a slightly different installation process, but afterwards most things work as they should, despite the different `brew --prefix` directory.
+This requires a slightly different installation process, but afterwards, most things work as they should, despite the different `brew --prefix` directory.
+Note that this might affect how new packages are installed; `brew` will build software from source rather than using precompiled bottles in many cases.
+Now, that's fine with me in almost all cases...

 ## Setting up PATHs

-Obviously, `/opt/brew/bin` must be in the PATH.
+Obviously, `/opt/brew/bin` and `/opt/brew/sbin` must be in the PATH.
 To accomplish this, edit the file `/etc/paths` with `sudo` and insert `/opt/brew/bin`.
 In my case, the resulting `/etc/paths` is:

     /opt/brew/bin
+    /opt/brew/sbin
     /usr/local/bin
     /usr/bin
     /bin
     /usr/sbin
     /sbin

+The resulting setting of the PATH environment variable is the same that is also set up when running `eval "$(/opt/brew/bin/brew shellenv)"` which is supposed to be added to `~/.bash_profile` by the installation script.
+The latter sets further environment variables for the shell (see below).

-Note that the executables in omebrew now take precedence over all other ones, including those installed in `/usr/local/bin`.
+Note that with the above PATH settings, the executables in Homebrew now take precedence over all other ones, including those installed in `/usr/local/bin`.
 It might be better to insert the Homepref prefix only after `/usr/local/bin` so that software installed in `/usr/local/bin` takes precedence; that probably depends on how is using Homebrew and `/usr/local`.
 I tend to install software to `/usr/local` that is not available in Homebrew (e.g. (La)TeX); thus there is usually no conflict.

 One conflict I did experience once is Docker; I use the installer from Docker Hub which places its command line tools into `/usr/local`.
-For a while, I had one Homebrew package that dependen on their Docker, so its installation would place a second set of Docker command line tools into Homebrew, shadowing the official ones.
+For a while, I had one Homebrew package that depended on their Docker, so its installation would place a second set of Docker command line tools into Homebrew, shadowing the official ones.
 One workaround would be to install that Homebrew package without dependencies.
-On the other hand, I actually never experienced any real problems with Docker while I had bot sets of command line tools as the Homebrew version was reasonably aligned with offcial Docker releases.
+On the other hand, I actually never experienced any real problems with Docker while I had both sets of command line tools as the Homebrew version was reasonably aligned with official Docker releases.

 Finally, a note: I'd prefer `/opt/homebrew` as my prefix and in fact I used that for several years.
 However, in late 2020, the Homebrew maintainers decided to use this as default path for ARM-based Macs.
 The `brew` command now prohibits installing packages on Intel Macs into this directory - so I changed my prefix to `/opt/brew`.

 ## Setting up the shell

-Initialisation scripts for`bash` are provided in the subdirectory tree with the same name; they can be installed into `$HOME` using
+Initialisation scripts for `bash` are provided in the subdirectory tree with the same name; they can be installed into `$HOME` using

     install-shell-init.sh

 and place files to be sourced into `~/.bashrc.d` and `~/.profile.d`.
-In addition, the create new initialisation files `~/.bashrc` and `~/.bash_profile`, and finally create a directory to hold command line completions for the bash shell.
+In addition, the script creates new initialisation files `~/.bashrc` and `~/.bash_profile`, and finally a directory to hold command line completions for the bash shell.

+Homebrew requires some environment variables and suggests (during installation) to run ``eval "$(/opt/brew/bin/brew shellenv)"` at the end of `~/.bash_profile`.
+I'm handling this in the `.bashrc.d/00_paths` script, doing the equivalent of:

+    export HOMEBREW_PREFIX="/opt/brew"
+    export HOMEBREW_CELLAR="/opt/brew/Cellar"
+    export HOMEBREW_REPOSITORY="/opt/brew/Homebrew"

 ## Setting up private tokens and `~/.ssh`

-Further installation steps (in particular for some homebrew packges from my tap) require access to protected git repositories; therefore, the configuration of `ssh` keys and GitHub/GitLab authentication tokens is required before the following steps can proceed.
+Further installation steps (in particular for some homebrew packages from my tap) require access to protected git repositories; therefore, the configuration of `ssh` keys and GitHub/GitLab authentication tokens is required before the following steps can proceed.

 ## Installing homebrew